dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 Because our scrolly will involve a story next to a visualization, we want to be able to use up more space, at least in large viewports.

 We can do this only for the Meta page, by adding a CSS rule where the selector is `:global(body)`.
-`:global()` Tells Svelte not to rewrite that part of the selector, and that we will handle any scoping conflicts ourselves.

 Then, within the rule, we want to set the `max-width` to `120ch` (instead of `100ch`), but only as long as that doesn’t exceed 80% of the viewport width.
 We can do that like this: